Cynefin® and Complexity: managing effectively in uncertainty

 Explanation of additional ticket options:

-- Premium Members get 15% discount on all training.
+- Premium Members get 15% discount on the Cynefin Foundations online course.
 Sign up for the Network here: Cognitive Edge network registration for a Basic membership.
 When you’ve done that you’ll be directed to the Network Dashboard page, click on the upgrade option to pay to become a Premium member and use the 15% discount code.

 If you have further questions, please contact email@example.com.